timocafe/bind/src/ambient/readme.txt

 Ambient concept caveats:

-- The copy is performed by fusing two histories together (they share the same revision in one point).
+- The copy is performed by fusing two version-histories together (they share the same revision in one point).
 Therefore the element access for writing is unsafe (technically it will modify two objects at the same time).

-- If revision is not reused it will consume memory until object is destroyed (rarely happends).

-- The "copies" aren't cleaned up until the last object utilizing the revision will be destroyed (~1% of total objects).
-  Note: If necessary it can be fixed by putting lock on a latest revision in history object.
-This way when one releases the lock he can safely deallocate the memory if there are no other locks.
-One can adapt this way for reusage by adding locks in modifying operations and removing lock in fusion but he will have to deal with double deallocation of revisions.